 Watson Falls (11:00 am)

 This waterfall was amazing!
 It’s a very tall waterfall and the hike was gorgeous going up.
 There are two ways to get to the falls.
 The route we took led us halfway up the height of the waterfall.
-At the end, there’s a small area with a bench where you can sit and watch the falls.
+In the end, there’s a small area with a bench where you can sit and watch the falls.
 To get to the bottom, you will have to slowly scramble down the mountain.
 Mind you that it’s very wet from the mist so rocks are very slippery.
 There were a couple of times where I had to sit and scoot my way down to keep from slipping.

 The second way takes you straight to the base of the falls and skips the bench area.
 To be honest, we didn’t even know there was a second way until people started coming up from behind us.
 We decided to take this route back down the trail instead of hiking back where we came from.
 This was definitely easier than the other way we took.
 It’s hard to pinpoint where this trail splits off from the main trail because there are no signs or directions.
 There’s just this tree with a clearing underneath it that people pop in and out of.